microsoft/hlsl-specs/proposals/templates/shader-model-template.md

 > When filling out the template below for a new feature proposal, please do the
 > following first:

-> 1. exclude the "Planned Version", "PRs" and "Issues" from the header.
+> 1. Exclude the "Planned Version", "PRs" and "Issues" from the header.
 > 2. Do not spend time writing the "Detailed design" until the feature has been
 >    merged in the "Under Consideration" phase.
 > 3. Delete this Instructions section including the line below.